rainierlouis/Blocklet/README.md

 An all-in-one cryptocurrency wallet, built for mobile.

 ## Learning Objectives
-A solo project that takes a culmination of my personal growth and learning as a full stack engineer.
+A solo project that is a culmination of my personal growth and learning as a full stack engineer at CodeWorks.
 Bringing together what I have learnt so far in building a full stack application from back to front and all the in-betweens.
 Expected to produce a working product within a 7 day deadline.

 ## Usage
 *WIP*